Look - Keyboard-First Launcher#

 • Translation: Quick translation with t" and dictionary lookup with tw"

-• Command Mode: Built-in calculator, pomodoro timer, force quit, shell commands, and system info
+• Command Mode: Built-in calculator, pomodoro timer, todo, force quit, shell commands, and system info

 • Customizable Themes: Multiple built-in themes including Catppuccin, Tokyo Night, and more

-• Privacy-First: No account, no telemetry, network only on explicit actions
+• Privacy-First: No account, no telemetry, network only on explicit or opt-out actions

 Installation#